Wjmoore32001/EzyReadComics/README.md

 1. Manual catalog entries.
 2. Confirmed Comic Vine run candidates promoted through the ingestion workflow.
+3. Official Marvel.com release calendar sync and backfill commands.
-3. AI-assisted Marvel run discovery for missing catalog runs.
+4. AI-assisted Marvel run discovery for missing catalog runs.
-4. Official Marvel.com issue metadata filling for catalog issues.
+5. Controlled Marvel issue metadata filling commands.

 Comic Vine source data is not automatically trusted just because it exists locally.
 The ingestion workflow confirms only safe run-like source records before they are allowed into the public catalog.

+Official Marvel.com release calendar commands use browser-rendered Marvel pages through Playwright.
+They do not use AI, Comic Vine, or guessed issue URLs.

-AI-assisted commands are used as controlled catalog helpers.
+AI-assisted commands are controlled catalog helpers.
 They do not replace the confirmed catalog layer.

 ## Current Features